Which of the following costs is NOT recorded as part of the cost ... | Study Prep in Pearson+

-Which of the following costs is NOT recorded as part of the cost of a building?
+Which of the following costs is NOT recorded as part of the cost of machinery and equipment?

 A